HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 ![](fig/nyquist-2.png){alt="Left - a diagram of two round cells (blue, 10 micrometre wide) overlaid by a misaligned 10 micrometre pixel grid.
-Right - the equivalent image with a grayscale colormap" width="80%"}
+Right - the equivalent image with a grayscale colormap - the cells appear as a continuous gray line and can't be separated." width="80%"}

 Only by decreasing the pixel size (e.g. to 5 micrometre) can we be sure to capture the two cells, no matter their alignment with the grid:

 ![](fig/nyquist-3.png){alt="Left - a diagram of two round cells (blue, 10 micrometre wide) overlaid by a 5 micrometre pixel grid.
-Right - the equivalent image with a grayscale colormap" width="80%"}
+Right - the equivalent image with a grayscale colormap - the cells are displayed as two separate, gray squares." width="80%"}

 Failing to meet the Nyquist critera can also result in various image artifacts known as 'aliasing'.
 For example, consider the digram below - here we have 6